Tessil/sparse-map/README.md

 ### Key features

 - Header-only library, just include the project to your include path and you are ready to go.
-- Memory efficient while keeping good loopkups speed, see the [benchmark](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html) for some numbers.
+- Memory efficient while keeping good lookup speed, see the [benchmark](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html) for some numbers.
 - Support for heterogeneous lookups (e.g. if you have a map that uses `std::unique_ptr<int>` as key, you could use an `int*` or a `std::uintptr_t` as key parameter to `find`, see [example](#heterogeneous-lookups)).
 - No need to reserve any sentinel value from the keys.
 - If the hash is known before a lookup, it is possible to pass it as parameter to speed-up the lookup.
 - Possibility to control the balance between insertion speed and memory usage with the `Sparsity` template parameter.
 A high sparsity means less memory but longer insertion times, and vice-versa for low sparsity.
-The default medium offers a good compromise (see [API](https://tessil.github.io/sparse-map/classtsl_1_1sparse__map.html#details) for details).
+The default medium sparsity offers a good compromise (see [API](https://tessil.github.io/sparse-map/classtsl_1_1sparse__map.html#details) for details).
 For reference, with simple integers as keys and values, a low sparsity offers ~15% faster insertions times but uses ~12% more memory.
-Nothing change regarding lookups speed.
+Nothing change regarding lookup speed.
 - API closely similar to `std::unordered_map` and `std::unordered_set`.

 ### Differences compare to `std::unordered_map`

 `tsl::sparse_map` tries to have an interface similar to `std::unordered_map`, but some differences exist.
-- By default only the basic exception safety is guaranteed which mean that all ressources used by the hash map will be freed (no memory leaks).
+- By default only the basic exception safety is guaranteed which mean that all resources used by the hash map will be freed (no memory leaks).
 It is the same guarantee that the one provided by `google::sparse_hash_map` and `spp::sparse_hash_map`.
 If you need the strong exception guarantee, check the `ExceptionSafety` template parameter (see [API](https://tessil.github.io/sparse-map/classtsl_1_1sparse__map.html#details) for details).
 - Iterator invalidation doesn't behave in the same way, any operation modifying the hash table invalidate them (see [API](https://tessil.github.io/sparse-map/classtsl_1_1sparse__map.html#details) for details).
 - References and pointers to keys or values in the map are invalidated in the same way as iterators to these keys-values.
 - For iterators, `operator*()` and `operator->()` return a reference and a pointer to `const std::pair<Key, T>` instead of `std::pair<const Key, T>` making the value `T` not modifiable.
 To modify the value you have to call the `value()` method of the iterator to get a mutable reference.
 Example: